romeovs/all/README.md

 The same will work if the argument is an array.

 ## Usage
-`all.js` exposes one function.
+`all` exposes one function.
 This function return a single promise that resolves when all promises in the argument are resolved.
 The promise will be rejected when one of the promises in the arguments is rejected, with the reason of this rejection.